Cloud-Technology-Office/ecs-getting-started/config-examples/example-9/README.md

 Example-9 is a config that can be used to manage core infrastructure in an AWS environment plus team specific configuations.
 The example is intended to be completely DRY (Don't Repeat Yourself).

-The directory and file structure is depicted below:
+The directory and file structure for the core infra under `/infra` is depicted below:

 ![Example 9 Infra Core Directory Structure](example-9-infra-core-structure.png)